 What is your draping policy?

 In accordance with the Georgia Massage Therapy Practice Act, proper draping protocols will be enforced to provide safety, comfort, and privacy for both the client and therapist.
 Clients boundaries regarding privacy, disclosure of personal information, and physical exposure will not be violated.
 Refusal to respect and agree to these terms will result in the immediate termination of the session with full payment owed regardless of time lost.
+This point is non-negotiable.

 Is gratuity expected?